saunah/saunah-backend/README.md

 ## 📚 Further Documentation

-Fother documentation can be found in [docs/README.md](./docs/README.md).
+Further documentation can be found in [docs/README.md](./docs/README.md).